IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 const char variableName[] PROGMEM = {"This string is enclosed within both quotes and curly brackets."};
 </code></pre>

-The Expressif documentation for 8266 further qualifies the string variable as *static*, but does not use the curly brackets:
+The Expressif documentation for 8266 further declares the string variable as `static`, but does not use the curly brackets:

 <pre><code style="font-family: monospace; ">
 /* Expressif reference example */
 static const char variableName[] PROGMEM = "This string is enclosed only in quotes.";
 </code></pre>

+Comments after reviewing the references and some C documentation:

+* Both of these "official" examples appear to compile successfully.
+* The curly brackets are probably not necessary when initializing arrays of characters, i.e., C strings.
+* The `static` keyword might be needed inside a code block, but might not be needed for global strings.

-Comment: both of these "official" examples appear to compile successfully.
-I found also that omitting both the curly brackets and the "static" token produces compact code that compiles successfully:
+I found that omitting both the curly brackets and the "static" keyword for global declarations of C strings produces compact code that compiles successfully:

 <pre><code style="font-family: monospace; ">
 /* IowaDave example */